 Please do not be confused or deceived by those using strange logic.
 Adhere to the simple gospel message and its clear teaching about baptism: one is not born again until after one has: heard the gospel message, believed in Christ, repented of their sins, confessed Christ, and is baptized by immersion “for the forgiveness of your sins.”
 It is at baptism that you die (are buried) to your old self and are raised to life a new creature in Christ.
 It is also at baptism when you receive the gift of the Holy Spirit.

 The bottom line (in truth) is: if you’ve just believed, repented, and confessed Christ, get baptized as soon as possible by immersion “for the forgiveness of your sins”!
 It’s just that simple.
 There’s no valid excuse not to be baptized or to keep putting it off.
 Scripture speaks very simply, explicitly, and plainly for itself regarding baptism.

 Wayne Jackson also writes on the topic of baptism:

 And to those who teach and preach false doctrine regarding baptism, I say you now know better having read the truth of what Scripture actually teaches, so if you continue to teach and preach in contradiction to Scripture, you must beware (James 3:1).
 Wayne Jackson echoes the same sentiment succinctly:

-I also present this commentary by Matthew Henry (on Acts 2:38), where I think he summarizes things nicely:
+I next present this commentary by Matthew Henry (on Acts 2:38), where I think he summarizes things nicely:

-I also understand that you might resist the correct teaching on baptism as given in this book because you are afraid that if you do so, you will be diminishing what Christ did on the cross.
+I also understand that you might resist the correct teaching on baptism as explained in this book because you are afraid that by doing so, you would be diminishing what Christ did on the cross.
 However, if you persevere in truth, you will come to see that the correct teaching on baptism doesn’t diminish the cross or Christ one iota.
 In fact, it is further glorifying the Lord as you will have come to a correct knowledge and understanding of the truth of Scripture.